Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects likely affecting this region.
-Notable ones include Sydney Metro City & Southwest, Campsie Private Hospital, Canterbury Racecourse Place Strategy, and Campsie Station Metro Upgrade.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 26 projects likely impacting the area.
+Notable projects include Sydney Metro City & Southwest, Campsie Station Metro Upgrade, Canterbury Racecourse Place Strategy, and Campsie Private Hospital.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.